 The people we encountered in the bars were friendly.
 Not much gangsterism (well, a little — I’ll get to that in a later section), not many mean looks, no one looking for a fight.

-Aside from waiters perpetually attempting to fuck us over on the bill, fellow members of the Guatemala nightlife scene were pretty amicable.
+Aside from waiters perpetually attempting to f us over on the bill, fellow members of the Guatemala nightlife scene were pretty amicable.